Both personal branding and personal SEO are critical pieces for successful executive job search in the digital age . . . and they go hand in hand.

 Get a Handle on Sameness vs. Differentiation

-Conversely, personal SEO is all about sameness – uncovering and incorporating in your content the same relevant keywords and phrases that your competitors will also be using to help them get found online.
+Working on personal SEO is wrapped around uncovering and incorporating in your content the same relevant keywords and phrases that your competitors will also be using to help them get found online.

 Hmmm . . .
 Differentiation vs. sameness.
 Can these two opposing imperatives come together harmoniously?